winningproduct/learn-portal/content/2-focus/04-low-fidelity-prototype.md

 metaTitle: "Low Fidelity Prototype | WP"
 metaDescription: "A prototype is a simulation of how the primary functionality of the product will work.
 It allows you to initiate discussions with other stakeholders such as domain experts, potential users, decision makers, etc. Low-fidelity (lo-fi) prototyping is a quick and easy way to convert high-level design concepts into tangible and testable artifacts.
 It doesn’t have to be concrete or even look like a finished product."
 published: true
 metaTags:
   - Focus
   - Low fidelity prototype
   - Winning Product
   - User Experience
+checklist:
+  -
+    order: 1
+    question: Have you identified who needs to be involved in low-fidelity prototyping?
+    expectation: The idea is to get as many parties on board in this process as possible.
+Developers, QA, domain experts and especially users are more than welcome to participate in this process.
+    version: 1.0.0
+  -
+    order: 2
+    question: Have you figured out a technique for this process?
+    expectation: Low fidelity prototypes can change quite often.
+Hence it is recommended to use a media where things can be changed quickly; such as pen and paper.
+Wire framing can be done at a later stage when the requirements are bit more stable.
+    version: 1.0.0
+  -
+    order: 3
+    question: Have you figured out what to do after this process?
+    expectation: It is important that the findings and notes captured in this process is properly recorded for future purposes.
+These early feedback then needs to be taken into planning and should eventually needs to end up at the product road map.
+    version: 1.0.0
 ---

 ## Why